tldr-pages/tldr/pages/linux/sestatus.md

 `sestatus`

-- Print the current boolean state:
+- Print the current states of all policy booleans:

 `sestatus -b`